-- (a) The Australian Counselling Association (ACA (inc)) is committed to promoting quality of Opportunity of access and participation for all its members in all of its structures and their workings.
-ACA (inc) has due regard for those groups of people with identifiable characteristics which can lead to visible d invisible barriers thus inhibiting their joining and full participation ACA (inc).
-Barriers can include age, colour, creed, culture, disability, education, ethnicity, gender, information, knowledge, mobility, money, nationality, race, religion, sexual orientation, social class and status. - (b) The work of ACA (inc) aims to reflect this commitment in all area including services to members, employer responsibilities, the recruitment of and working with volunteers, setting, assessing, monitoring and evaluating standards and the implementation of the complaints procedures.
-This is particularly important as ACA (inc) is the voice of Counselling in Australia. - (c) ACA (inc) will promote and encourage commitment to Equality of opportunity by its members.
+- (a) The Australian Counselling Association (ACA Inc)) is committed to promoting quality of opportunity of access and participation for all its members in all of its structures and their workings.
+ACA (Inc) has due regard for those groups of people with identifiable characteristics which can lead to visible and invisible barriers thus inhibiting their joining and full participation.
+Barriers can include age, colour, creed, culture, disability, education, ethnicity, gender, information, knowledge, mobility, money, nationality, race, religion, sexual orientation, social class, and status. - (b) The work of ACA (Inc) aims to reflect this commitment in all areas including services to members, employer responsibilities, the recruitment of and working with volunteers, setting, assessing, monitoring and evaluating standards, and the implementation of the complaint's procedures.
+This is particularly important as ACA (Inc) is the voice of Counselling in Australia. - (c) ACA (Inc) will promote and encourage commitment to equality of opportunity by its members.